Lodges and Glamping

 Glamping in Palo Duro

-The historic cabins are steeped in history though feel like camping with a roof and four walls.
-For those visitors wanting a more comfortable stay, consider the new glamp sites.
-It’s on to the best things to do in Palo Duro Canyon State Park in Texas with kids.
+The historic cabins are steeped in history, though they feel like camping with a roof and four walls.
+For those visitors wanting a more comfortable stay, consider the new glamping sites.
+It’s one of the best things to do in Palo Duro Canyon State Park in Texas with kids.

 Each unit is newly constructed with a wide covered and furnished porch.
-Inside find rustic furnishings and a choice of bed sizes along with a dining table with bench seating along with futon seating for day and night use.
-Find conveniences like air conditioning and heat, along with a refrigerator, microwave, coffeemaker, along with gas fueled grill and firepit.
+Inside, guests will find rustic furnishings and a choice of bed sizes, a dining table with bench seating, and futon seating for day and night use.
+Find conveniences like air conditioning and heat, a refrigerator, microwave, coffeemaker, gas-fueled grill, and a fire pit.

 Note: The cabins do not feature water or restrooms inside the unit.
 A restroom with showers is within walking distance.

-Located on the Palo Duro Canyon floor, find the glamping area behind the Palo Duro Trading Post with four glampsites.
-Rates start from $299 a night.
-Reservations are required and they are pet-friendly.
+The glamping area behind the Palo Duro Trading Post is located on the Palo Duro Canyon floor.
+It has four glamping sites and rates start from $299 a night.
+Reservations are required, and it is pet-friendly.

 Celebrate at Palo Duro State Park

-Palo Duro Canyon State Park offers several groups sites in addition to the Mack Dick Pavilion.
-The facility features a commercial kitchen indoor and outdoor areas along with restrooms for nearly 170 people.
+Palo Duro Canyon State Park offers several group sites in addition to the Mack Dick Pavilion.
+The facility features a commercial kitchen, indoor and outdoor areas, along with restrooms for nearly 170 people.
 With the colorful canyon walls contrasting with the evergreens, the building offers a dramatic location.

 The smaller Tasajillo Pavilion offers an outdoor space for 50 people with an outdoor grill area.